A Comparison between Selenium and QTP

-Selenium RC and WebDriver was merged to form Selenium 2.
+Selenium RC and WebDriver were merged to form Selenium 2.

 Selenium is more advantageous than QTP in terms of costs and flexibility.
 It also allows you to run tests in parallel, unlike in QTP where you are only allowed to run tests sequentially.

-For an Indepth knowledge on Selenium, click on below
+For an in-depth knowledge of Selenium, click on below

 - Io streams /external files in Selenium